kaquoc/V_League/README.md

 ### Database
-Our data is hosted on Heroku Postgres.
+~~Our data is hosted on Heroku Postgres.~~

-Data is update manual on a per-game basis.
+~~Data is update manual on a per-game basis.
 Meaning we update results after each round.
-This should update other dependancies as well.
+This should update other dependancies as well.~~

+UPDATE 12/23/2022:

+Heroku no longer allow free Postgres database, database currently being move to another storage option.